Kukos/MyLibs/README.md

         memcheck          - make mem check using valgrind for tests

         memusage          - prepare mem measurements

+        regression        - regression tests use it before commit to master

     Makefile supports Verbose mode when V=1